Become a Yoast SEO pro:

 We don’t hate your writing style, so the Yoast SEO plugin doesn’t either.
 It merely provides you with readability feedback.
 Your writing style may not fit the guidelines for good SEO copy that is easy to understand.

-6. Yoast SEO wants me to dumb down my text!
+6. Yoast SEO wants me to oversimplify my text!

-The longer it takes for your audience to grasp what you are trying to say, the bigger the chances of them bouncing.
+The longer it takes your audience to grasp what you are trying to say, the bigger the chances they bounce.
 Attention spans are short, so cater to them.
-And of course, sometimes you have to use jargon in a technical text.
+And, of course, sometimes you must use jargon in a technical text.
 But generally, you should keep things simple.
 Writing clearly and concisely is an art, not a shortcoming.

 Read more: Readability ranks! »